tale-toul/ocp-aws/README.md

 When using credentials files it is important to make sure that the environment variables **WS_SECRET_ACCESS_KEY** and **AWS_ACCESS_KEY_ID** are not defined in the session, otherwise extraneus errors will appear when running terraform.

+A second provider is defined to generate random vales, like the name of the S3 bucket for the registry, that must be unique in all AWS.

 Most of the resources created in AWS to deploy the OCP cluster require the tag named **Clusterid** with an identifier common to all elements.
 In this case the value of the tag is defined via a variable:

 ```